AzdiarGazder/mtexTools/README.md

 ## R
 - [**recolor**](https://github.com/AzdiarGazder/mtexTools/tree/main/recolor): Recolor phases using the ebsd or grains variables interactively via a GUI or via scripting.

+- [**rename**](https://github.com/AzdiarGazder/mtexTools/tree/main/rename): Rename phases using the ebsd or grains variables interactively via a GUI or via scripting.

 ## S